 - In 2016, many engineers and workers in advanced manufacturing were 45 or older.

 - Gender stereotypes take root early.
 According to a study in journal Child Development, girls’ and boys’ attitudes about math begin to diverge as early as second grade.

 - From 2010 to 2016, women remain as scarce as ever in engineering (13%), computing (27% to 26%) and advanced manufacturing (10%-9%)

 - Younger generations who use computers in complex ways on the job are most likely to say they are “extremely satisfied”.

 In today’s fast paced world, where INNOVATION is the name of the game for companies, STEM skills are essential building blocks to create successful leaders and innovators.
 With the increasing possibility of jobs being replaced by automation, it is crucial to stay relevant and employable.
 With increasing awareness about the capability of women as part of the workforce, STEM toys provide good ways to motivate girls to spark their interest on “used to be” boy’s interests.
 STEM toys are not categorized by gender, both boys and girls are sure to have a lot of fun playing while learning.

 As parents of today’s kids, it is our major task to develop our children’s STEM skills to equip and enable them to battle the challenges ahead of them.
 We believe that parents need to make sure that their kids, especially girls, have access to these STEM learning toys in order to develop their interest in science, technology, engineering and math.

 What do you think of STEM toys?
 Are they worth your money?

-Let us know what you think.
+Let me know what you think.
 Share your thoughts in the comments section below. 🙂